jlxip/imap-idle-sync/README.md

 ## Introduction
 A very simple script to hook up to a IMAP server using IDLE and execute a script when remote state changes.
 It also runs it in case of connection death, and each 10 minutes.
 Only SSL targets are supported.
 This doesn't really aim to be generic.

-I use it to sync two active IMAP accounts along with `mbsync`.
+I use it to sync two active IMAP accounts along with `isync` (see `imap-idle-isync` directory).
 Kind of like a live backup.
 There are plenty of programs like this on GitHub.
 Tried all of them before writing my own, none worked for me.

 A template dockerfile is given so the program to be executed can just be put on top.